Faeze2024/stroke-upper-limb-monitoring/README.md

 ## 🤝 Contributing
 Feel free to fork this repository and open pull requests!
 For major changes, please open an issue first to discuss what you’d like to add.

----

-## 📄 License
-MIT License

-A computer vision tool for movement analysis in post-stroke rehabilitation